 Part 5 in the Frosty Morning series is about adding sparkle to the winter scene.
 This piece was inspired by what I saw outside our front door this past January.
 That morning, the frozen landscape shimmered like a Las Vegas show costume, with the tips of every branch glittering with crystalline ice drops.
 I was so dazzled that I decided right then to try to recreate the scene, even though it would mean venturing into more glitzy territory than I was accustomed to.

 This year, I’m working on a group of seasonal landscapes that capture the wonder and magic of the natural world, both real and imagined.
-Frosty Morning is the first completed scene in the series.
-Note cards are available in my Etsy Shop.
-I’m working on the Spring scene now and you can follow its progress on Facebook and Instagram.
+Frosty Morning, Mossy Glen and Harvest Time are available as jigsaw puzzles and note cards in my shop here.

 In the same way that it’s challenging to capture the true to life iridescence of any winter landscape in photographic form, I’m finding that this piece is so much more sparkly and engaging than I’m able to convey here.
 That said, there will be opportunities to see Frosty Morning and the other yet to be completed scenes in the series in person.
 I’m hoping to have all 4 seasons finished by next year, so that they can be included in my retrospective exhibition, What a Relief: The Art of Salley Mavor, June 4 – Sept.
 11, 2022 at the Brick Store Museum in Kennebunk, ME.

 I rummaged through my stash looking for anything transparent and shiny and found strings of different sized vintage glass beads.
 Most of these were given to me years ago by an old family friend who was cleaning out boxes of misc. stuff she inherited.

 Looking to recreate the ice crystal droplets I saw that January morning, I sewed glass beads to different points along the wrapped wire branches (see part 3).